Manal al-Sharif: Personal life

 Al-Sharif has two sons.
 Her first son lives in Saudi Arabia with his grandmother, and her second son is in Australia with al-Sharif.
-As of June 2017, the two sons had never met in person other than from video calls.
+As of June 2017, the two sons had never met in person, having only met on video calls.

 She first married in Saudi Arabia and had a son in 2005.
 The marriage ended in a divorce and based on Saudi divorce rules, her ex-husband retained full legal custody of the child.
 Al-Sharif moved to Dubai after the separation and was forced to travel back to Saudi Arabia when she wanted to see her son because her ex-husband refused to let him travel.
 Al-Sharif went to court to contest the travel restriction but the court refused and cited a 10th-century Islamic text about the "risk of the child dying en route on such a dangerous distance."

 On 23 January 2012, al-Sharif was mistakenly reported dead in a car crash in Jeddah.
 On 25 January, The Guardian confirmed that she was alive, and that the crash victim was an "unnamed member of a desert community" who was not involved in the female driving campaign.

 Al-Sharif had another son in 2014 from her second marriage.

-Al-Sharif is fluent in English as she has lived in both New Hampshire and Australia.
+Al-Sharif is fluent in English as she has lived in both New Hampshire, USA, and Australia.
 She considers herself a liberal Muslim.
 She is observant in most Islamic practices, including Halal, praying five to six times a day, etc. When marrying her Brazilian husband, she required him to convert to Islam in accordance with Islamic law in order to marry her, and he recited the Shahada at a mosque in Brazil to formally convert to Islam, and he took a Muslim name.